Small Grains, Large Gains: Feeding Barley to Pigs

 |Gestating Sows||Corn||Corn and Barley (Inclusion Rate of 90% Barley)|

-Dan and Lorna Wilson of Paullina, conducted a 1995 on-farm research project determining the economic differences between a corn/soy ration and corn/barley/soy ration.
+Dan and Lorna Wilson of Paullina, conducted an on-farm research project determining the economic differences between a corn and soy ration and rations with corn, soy and barley.
 Read the report here, Barley Versus Corn Based Hog Rations.